laigroup/HighDiv/readme.md

-# LIA-Sampler: A Tool for High-Diversity Sampling in Satisfiability Modulo Linear Integer Arithmetic
+# HighDiv: SMT(LIA) Sampling with High Diversity

 ## 1. Project Structure
-In LIA-Sampler, three sampling modes have been implemented, namely *LS-MODE*, *CDCL-MODE*, and *HYBRID-MODE*.
+In HighDiv, three sampling modes have been implemented, namely *LS-MODE*, *CDCL-MODE*, and *HYBRID-MODE*.
 The framework for each mode is as follows:

 ### 1.1.
 Framework of HighDiv
 ![alt text](pics/framework.png)